frgul006/boilerplate-ng2/README.md

-# boilerplate-ng2
+# flex-and-animations
-Boilerplate for Angular 2 SPA
+Showcase for flexbox and high performance css animations using hardware acceleration